cbaird-1337/aws-atlas-terraform/Readme.md

-# Example - AWS and Atlas together with Terraform
+# Deploying AWS and MongoDB Atlas Resources with Terraform

-This project aims to provide a very straight-forward example of using AWS and MongoDB Atlas together.
+This script provides a simple example of deploying infrastructure as code using Terraform.

 ## Dependencies